 That doesn’t happen to me alone, and it happened decades ago, even in the “non-digital” magic world.
 Think of the late Ken Brooke, who gave up his business in frustration because other dealers copied his manuscripts and routines.
 Think of the many illegal copies of props and gimmicks that have flooded the market in the past decades.
 The only difference is that copying digital material is way easier to do.
 Anyone these days can do it without effort or investing a lot of money into materials.
 I know of that.

 I also know that there is no way of stopping piracy.
 No technical means whatever will stop people from copying things and distributing them.
 If there is a new way to protect digital goods, there is a solution to crack it in sight almost immediately.
 This is the price we have to pay for the globalisation and freedom of the Internet.

 I am helpless and angry at the same time.
 I cannot stop the people from doing this.
 There seems to be only one way to prevent it, and that is to address people from the ethics side.

 If someone thinks of something, puts it into form and offers it for sale to the fraternity, then he expects to make some profit.
-Because most of the digital goods aren’t high price items, and the distribution is limited to a tiny niche market, the profit is moderate.
-Therefore, if they rip even that small profit off, the pain is even greater.
+Because most of the digital goods aren’t high price items, and the distribution caters to a tiny niche market, the profit is moderate.
+Thus, if they rip even that small profit off, the pain is even greater.